spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-merchant-b2b-contracts-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that when you delete a merchant relationship, the notification email is sent to owner company business unit email address.
+Make sure that, when you delete a merchant relationship, a notification email is sent to the email address of the company business unit's owner.

 {% endinfo_block %}